RSV Activity Across the United States

 How is RSV activity measured?

-This page tracks RSV using hospital admission data from the CDC HHS Protect system.
+This page tracks RSV using hospital admission data from the CDC NHSN system.
 The metric shown is new RSV-confirmed hospital admissions per 100,000 people per week.
 This captures the burden on the healthcare system rather than total infections.

 How often is RSV data updated?